Motorcycle Accident Claim * and Safety Guide

 Do not venture outside your comfort zone

 Make sure the motorbike you choose is not more than you can handle.
 Make sure your bike fits you and you are comfortable in driving it.
 Your feet should be able to sit flat on the ground when you are sitting and should not be too heavy for you to handle.
-Getting on and off your bike should be easy and your handlebars and controls should be within an easy and comfortable distance from you.
+Getting on and off your bike should be easy.
+Your handlebars and controls should be within an easy and comfortable distance from you.

 Check the forecast as the weather can lead to some hazardous driving conditions if your gut is telling you not to drive in that weather, trust it!